brainspill3r/hunt/README.md

 - **Intigriti**
 - **YesWeHack**

 This is achieved via their respective APIs and updated into the database.
-The relevant domains are pulled and stored in a file like so:
+The relevant domains are pulled and stored in a file.

+- At the time of writing this my system pulls from an updated list each morning from around 8000 root domains.

+Future plans;